SNatchaya/eegBBNet2.github.io/docs/preprocessing/preprocessing.markdown

 # Prepocessing
 {: .fs-9 }
-Conduct the algorithm using OpenBMI EEG dataset, which consists of three EEG recognition task, and analysis the datas in offline phase.
+Conduct the algorithm using OpenBMI EEG dataset, and analysis the datas in offline phase.
 Bandpass using Butterworth filter and downsample the signals.